 I was born to devout Mormon parents, and consider myself (culturally at least) as a Mormon, and yes there’s a dress code.

 Sunday clothes are a dark, plain suit, a white shirt and a plainly tied, plain or very basically patterned tie.
-Earrings are STRICTLY out, and jewelry other than a plain wedding band is frowned on.
+Earrings are STRICTLY out, and jewelry other than a plain wedding band and wrist watch is frowned on.
 Although no express mention is made of things like lapel pins, tie bars, pocket squares or shoe colour, we are encouraged to emulate the leadership of the church in our dress.

 I guess my first reaction to dressing up is a knee-jerk response against being told what to do: You’re forced to wear clothes you didn’t choose, just so you can go to a place you don’t want to be.
 Perhaps our hideous school uniforms also make us loath prescriptions of how to dress.